aze-539/sparse-beamforming-with-branchb/README.md

-# 项目名称：Sparse Beamforming with Branch-and-Bound
+# Optimal Sparse Beamforming with Antenna Selection on MIMO Communication Rate